Code4HR/hrt-bus-api/scripts/README.md

 Downloads realtime data from HRT, matches to scheduled data and stores results in database.

 # Deployment

+The current deployment strategy is to use a Heroku custom clock process.
+Below are details for deploying to AWS Lambda, where we used to run the scripts.

+# AWS Deployment (OLD)

 The scripts can be deployed to AWS Lambda using [Serverless](https://serverless.com) where they will run periodically.